-A good CV is nice, but how about a perfect CV?
+A good CV is nice, but how about a great CV?

 Most of us have a solid idea of what a good CV looks like.
 It's got your name, employment history and education details on it, right?
 While a good CV may get you a look in with the HR manager, a great CV will seal the deal.